nickmatsnev/ddd/posts/changelog-(v2.7.3)/index.md

 ## Update 2.2

-- All code this website depends on was linted to the common code style.
-- Selection inside code blocks got its own color.
+- The selection inside code blocks got its own color.
 - Double click inside code blocks will select code inside.
-- Top menu became smaller.
+- The top menu became smaller.
 - Typography on mobile devices was improved.
 - Recent posts are now displayed at the top of the blog page.
 - Comments were fixed (in some cases it was impossible to leave a reply to another comment).